 There are over 100 nursing professions available to nurses today.
 Advance-practice nurses and nurse practitioners can prescribe medicines, write orders, and diagnose patients.

-It’s Always the Year of the Nurse at GIFTED Healthcare
+It’s Always Nurses Day at GIFTED Healthcare